jamesjaeyu/autophrase_over_time/README.md

 - `docs` folder: Contains GitHub Pages files for the visual presentation website

-- `notebooks` folder: Contains notebooks for preliminary code testing.
-Finalized code will be moved to src folder in a .py file

 - `results` folder: Contains results of EDA figures and AutoPhrase

 - `src` folder: Contains .py files for processing datasets, performing EDA, and model generation